blakeelias/tau2-bench/WRITEUP.md

 The last parapgh of this prompt could optionally be withheld or included and be considered two separate modes of evaluation.
 This would allow testing whether the AI agent can achieve a higher score if it knows how it's being evaluated.
 It's also possible that this woludn't make a difference, which could either mean that the LLM is unable to effectively take such feedback into account, _or_ that the LLM already has a good appreciation for how to value its time versus the human's and that these instructions don't help.

-## Benchmark Results

-* Results (evaluated against Grok), quantitative, qualitative
-* Failure Analysis
-  - Model improvements:  fine-tuning strategies, architectural changes, data augmentation

-## (Bonus): Suggested Training Data

- * Generation
- * Labeling
- * Augmentation

-## Related Work

-"Recent research has begun probing AI systems’ ability to recognize and resolve ambiguity rather than simply execute fixed instructions.
-While $\Tau$ and $\Tau^2$ focus on the combination of dialogue and tool-use, and other existing benchmarks explore clarification of ambiguity in dialogue, $\Tau^2-A$ aims to unify all three such concerns in a single benchmark, testing how well agents can combine dialogue and tool use while in the backdrop of ambiguous user intent.

-Benchmarks such as AmbigQA (Min et al., 2020) and ShARC (Saeidi et al., 2018) evaluate whether models can identify under-specified user queries and ask effective clarification questions, while CLAM (Rao and Daumé III, 2018) measures the usefulness of clarifying questions in real human dialogues.
-More recent efforts like MINT-Bench explore meta-reasoning and uncertainty calibration, asking models to decide when to seek additional information.
-In parallel, embodied and web-based environments such as ALFWorld and WebArena investigate exploration and tool use under partial observability.
-Building on these threads, the proposed τ²-A benchmark extends τ²-bench from coordination under complete goal information to collaboration under partial goal information, integrating structured ambiguity and human-in-the-loop clarification to test how efficiently a model learns and satisfies evolving human intent."

-## Code Instructions

 ## Conclusion